 - Add food to worm farm in small pieces.
-Worms are very efficient and can eat the equivalent of their body weight each day, but smaller scraps are easier to digest (they have no teeth!) and will help them get through the food faster.
+Worms are very efficient and can process the equivalent of their body weight each day, but smaller scraps will be processed faster.

 - Make sure the environment is not too acidic – ground egg shells help to regulate the pH inside the worm farm.

 Harvesting the worm castings

 Worms create a material called 'castings'.
 This is basically the organic material that has been digested by the worms.